 Despite the association with gumboots, Taihape is a sophisticated town with a number of great cafes and gift shops.
 The beautifully decorated Le Café Telephonique has a cafe and restaurant menu, as well as a selection of fabulous gourmet foods for sale.
 Brown Sugar Café is set in a lovely garden, serves great coffee and food, and has a delightful boutique gift shop.
 If boutique shopping is your thing, you should also check out Wild Roses.

 Driving through Mangaweka, the first thing you are likely to notice is the old DC3 aircraft at the Mangaweka International Airport.
-Once a crop-dusting aircraft and then a rafting base for the Mangaweka Adventure Company, the aircraft is now a cafe and store.
-Just down the road is Papa Cliffs Café, the best place for a good coffee and an awesome burger in Mangaweka.
+Once a crop-dusting aircraft and then a rafting base for the Mangaweka Adventure Company, the aircraft is now a café and store.
 The town itself, now bypassed by the main drag, is filled with hints of old-time charm and is worth a quick look.

 The second capital you encounter on the way south is Hunterville: the self-proclaimed Huntaway Dog Capital of the World.
-The steep hills of the upper Rangitikei would be impossible to farm without the help of dogs.
-The Huntaway is the first recognised dog breed of New Zealand origin and was breed as a general purpose dog for the New Zealand conditions.
-The Huntaway dog excelled in the Rangitikei.
-In Hunterville, there is statue to the Huntaway, recognising the valuable contribution they have made in the area.
-Hunterville also hosts Shemozzle, the annual Hunterville Huntaway festival.
+The steep hills of the upper Rangitīkei would be impossible to farm without the help of dogs.
+The Huntaway is the first recognised dog breed of New Zealand origin and was breed as a general-purpose dog for the New Zealand conditions.
+The Huntaway dog excelled in the Rangitīkei.
+In Hunterville, there is a statue to the Huntaway, recognising the valuable contribution they have made in the area.
+Hunterville also hosts the Shemozzle, the annual Hunterville Huntaway festival.
 Central to the event is a challenging race designed for shepherds and their dogs.

 The town of Bulls is famous for its unforget-a-bull puns.
 James Bull started a hotel and store in 1858 and called the place Bull Town.
 In time, the town became colloquially known as Bull’s and then Bulls.
 Located at the junction of State Highways 1 and 3, it has a great collection of used book, boutique, and antique shops, a delicious kebab restaurant, and a good selection of other cafes and food outlets.
 Walk the streets of Bulls and you will see a number of buildings with hilarious subtitles: the town hall is called Social-a-bull; the public library, Read-a-bull; the Mothered Goose Café, Delect-a-bull; and the local police station, Const-a-bull.
 Also of note is the visual pun reframing Grant Wood’s famous painting, American Gothic, with two cows.